Lichtenbaum-van Hamel duality for singular varieties over $p$-adic fields: Preliminaries

 The top row is an exact sequence of abelian groups, where all groups except the middle one are topological groups.
 The bottom row is a topological exact sequence of Hausdorff abelian topological groups (see Propositions \ref{pontryagin exactness} and \ref{prop les})).
 Since $\pi_0(G)$ is étale locally isomorphic to a constant finitely generated group, $\beta$ and $\epsilon$ are topological isomorphisms by the classical local Tate duality (see \cite[II, \S 5.8]{SerreCG}).
 Since $H^1(k,\pi_0(X)^D)$ is finite and discrete and $H^2(k,G^0)^*$ is profinite (see Fact \ref{Pontryagin dual},b) and c) and Propositions \ref{Pontryagin duality} and \ref{top alg grp}), we may replace $H^{-1}(k,[L^D\to A^t])$ by its profinite completion without disrupting neither the commutativity nor the exactness of the diagram above.
 Thus, $\alpha^\wedge$ is a topological isomorphism (see \cite[Theorem 2.3]{HS05} and Proposition \ref{h-1}).
 By the same result, $\delta$ is a quotient map (see Remark \ref{h0 motives}.c)) and $\ker\delta$ agrees with the indiscrete group $\overline{\{0\}}$.
 Thus, we obtain the following diagram of abelian groups

 where $\gamma$ is surjective by the classical five-lemma.
-Let $\tau$ be the topology on $H^1(k,G^{\D})$ induced by $\gamma$.
-Thus, $(H^1(k,G^{\D}),\tau)$ becomes an abelian topological group and $\gamma$ becomes a quotient map.
+Let $\tau$ be the induced topology on $H^1(k,G^{\D})$ by $\gamma$.
+Thus, $(H^1(k,G^{\D}),\tau)$ becomes an abelian topological group and $\gamma$ becomes a topological quotient.
 In particular, it is continuous and strict.
 Since $H^1(k,G)$ is discrete by Proposition \ref{top alg grp}, the pairing \eqref{yoneda paring loc alg grp} is continuous (see Remark \ref{pairing discrete}). \\

 Note now that $a_1$ is strict and continuous since $H^1(k,G)^*$ is Hausdorff and the induced map $\beta':\im a_1\to\im a_2$ is an isomorphism.
 Recalling that $\ker\delta$ is indiscrete, \cite[Corollary 3.19]{topart} implies that $b_1$ is continuous since $b_2$ is continuous.
 Thus, we obtain the following exact sequence of Hausdorff topological abelian groups